-The Whistler valley is host to over 40 kilometers (24.9 miles) of paved trails plus a multitude of dirt routes, all of which wind you through beautiful neighborhoods, lakes, rivers, and mountains.
+The Whistler valley is host to over 40 kilometers (24.9 miles) of paved trails (the Valley Trail network) plus a multitude of dirt routes, all of which wind you through beautiful neighborhoods, lakes, rivers, and mountains.
 Combined with our altitude (675 meters / 2,214 feet), Whistler running routes definitely deliver that full-chested exhale and sense of accomplishment that will only add to your vacation relaxation (and a little more spice to your city/treadmill routine).

 Below are 5 mapped-out routes for those seeking refuge from the confines of a hotel gym.
 Whether your training regime is aimed towards a local marathon, an open time slot in your busy schedule, a desire to beat your colleagues at your lunchtime run at work, or just a chance to get out and enjoy nature.
 Whistler has you covered.

 1. Whistler Golf Club Loop

 Start at the Valley Trail entrance at the Whistler Golf Club right next to the Village.
 Head right to take on the hill at the beginning or head left for the loop and tackle the hill at the end.
 Double it up for a 10km and be prepared to see some bears hanging out on the golf course.

 2. Lost Lake Loop

 Terrain: Unpaved with a couple very gradual hills.